 If sitting by the river bank or on the leafy green isn't enough for you, Barnes contains a number of attractions that make a day trip more than worthwhile.

 Get close to nature at the London Wetland Centre, a vast nature reserve that contains rare birds, amphibians and a huge range of insects.

 You're never far away from a great restaurant or pub in Barnes, many of which are firm favourites with the close-knit local community.

 Sir Andrew Lloyd Webber and Amber Le Bon are both fans of Riva.

-For a quiet pint, try the Bridge, Red Lion or Ye White Hart, which has a great riverside location.
+For a quiet pint, try the Bridge or Red Lion, which has a great riverside location.
 Jazz enthusiasts should head to the The Bull's Head, which hosts live performances every night and at lunchtime on Sunday.